 Premarital counseling is a type of therapy that helps couples prepare for marriage.
 Premarital counseling can help ensure that you and your partner have a strong, healthy relationship — giving you a better chance for a stable and satisfying marriage.
 Premarital counseling can also help you identify weaknesses that could become bigger problems during marriage.

 Premarital counseling is often provided by licensed therapists known as marriage and family therapists.
 These therapists have graduate or postgraduate degrees — and many choose to become credentialed by the American Association for Marriage and Family Therapy (AAMFT).
 Premarital counseling might be offered through religious institutions as well.
 In fact, some spiritual leaders require premarital counseling before conducting a marriage ceremony.

 Why it's done

-Premarital counseling helps couples improve their relationships before marriage through counseling and education.
+Premarital counseling helps couples improve their relationships before marriage.
 Through premarital counseling, couples are encouraged to discuss a wide range of important and intimate topics related to marriage, such as:

 How you prepare

 The only preparation needed for premarital counseling is to find a therapist.
-Family and friends may give recommendations based on their experiences.
-Your health insurer, employee assistance program, clergy, or state or local mental health agencies also may offer recommendations.
+Loved ones and friends might give recommendations based on their experiences.
+Your health insurer, employee assistance program, clergy, or state or local mental health agencies also might offer recommendations.

 Before scheduling sessions with a specific therapist, consider whether the therapist would be a good fit for you and your partner.
 You might ask questions like these: